Zoe-R27/Patterns/README.md

 of it could cause issues, such as duplication and data inconsistencies, with the sequence handling and the card generation.

 A more detailed explanation of this can be found in the `PatternExplaination/Singleton.md` file.

+### Prototype
+The example for this can be found in the `TestUtil` file in the test package.

+For testing, we often need to create a lot of objects that are similar but not exactly the same.
+This can be time-consuming and require large amounts of very similar code to manually type out all the different cards.
+The prototype pattern allows us to create a base object and clone it with some small changes to certain fields.
+This way, we can create a lot of cards quickly and easily.

+With the prototype pattern, I can create a base card and then loop and clone it with the changes I want, reducing the amount of redundant code.
+The only difference in a traditional prototype compared to the one used in this project is that it uses Kotlin's `.copy()` function, which does a shallow copy instead of a deep copy.

+A more detailed explanation of this can be found in the `PatternExplaination/Prototype.md` file and in the comments of the `TestUtil.kt`.

 ## More on Gradle